-The Career Counseling Center endeavors to serve USTF students and alumni by educating them to successfully identify, plan and pursue their career goals.
-The center supports the mission of the University by providing quality services which will enhance clients' employment potential, and by liaising with prospective employers.
-To achieve its mission, the center is assisted by USTF Alumni Association, a non-profit organization which aims to enhance interaction between the alumni, students, University and community.
+The Office of Alumni, Career Counseling and Events endeavors to serve USTF students and alumni by educating them to successfully identify, plan and pursue their career goals.
+The Office supports the mission of the University by providing quality services which will enhance clients' employment potential, and by liaising with prospective employers.
+To achieve its mission, the Office is assisted by USTF Alumni Association, a non-profit organization which aims to enhance interaction between the alumni, students, University and community.

-The Career Counseling Center aims to:
+The Office of Alumni, Career Counseling and Events aims to: